riccardoferrara/archivio/wp-content/plugins/woo-variation-swatches/README.txt

 <hr />
 👉 Show Variation Product Stock Notice

-If you wish to let your customer know about the minimum stock of any of your product is left.
+If you wish to let your customer know about the minimum stock of your product is left.
 This Variation Swatches for WooCommerce swatch plugin is very effective.
 It has the option to show all the remaining stock for variation products.

  [Live Demo & Documentation](http://bit.ly/show-variation-product-stock-notice)
 <hr />